grinnell-cs/csc151-images/_eboards/eboard37.md

 ### Administrative

-Will you ever tell us our tokens.
+Will you ever tell us our tokens?

 > Probably not.
 Assume you have enough.

 ### MP9

+### BSTs

+Can you go over the examples from the reading?

+> Sure.

 ### Misc